Parameter (computer programming): Drawbacks

 Output parameters are often discouraged in modern programming, essentially as being awkward, confusing, and too low-level – commonplace return values are considerably easier to understand and work with.
 Notably, output parameters involve functions with side effects (modifying the output parameter) and are semantically similar to references, which are more confusing than pure functions and values, and the distinction between output parameters and input/output parameters can be subtle.
 Further, since in common programming styles most parameters are simply input parameters, output parameters and input/output parameters are unusual and hence susceptible to misunderstanding.

 Output and input/output parameters prevent function composition, since the output is stored in variables, rather than in the value of an expression.
 Thus one must initially declare a variable, and then each step of a chain of functions must be a separate statement.
 For example, in C++ the following function composition:

-Object obj = G(y, F(x));
+MyObject obj = g(y, f(x));

 when written with output and input/output parameters instead becomes (for F it is an output parameter, for G an input/output parameter):